leryn1122/etcd-jdbc/README.md

 ### Schema

 Schema is a Calcite abstract concept for the database schema.
+All the schema are readonly, due to being improper to either write or modify Etcd database instead of invoking API servers interface.
 Etcd JDBC provides three schema:

 - **etcd**: Schema for Etcd metadata logical view, including etcd status, authentication, etc.
+- **crd**: Kubernetes custom resource definition data managed by the Kubernetes API server.
 - **k8s**: Kubernetes resource data managed by the Kubernetes API server.
-It's read only for current JDBC.
 - **metadata**: Builtin schema by Calcite

 In `k8s` schema, there are several kinds of tables:

 - **APIResources**: List all API resources, as `kubectl api-resources`.
 - **APIResources Details**: List all API resource manifest, as `kubectl get pods`.
-- **CustomResourceDefinitions**: List all definitions of CustomResourceDefinitions, as `kubectl get crd -A`.
+- **CustomResourceDefinitions**: List all definitions of `CustomResourceDefinitions`, as `kubectl get crd -A`.

+In `crd` schema, there are tables, those which represent lists of `CustomResourceDefinitions` installed in current cluster.

 - **CustomResourceDefinitions Details**: List all manifests of certain CustomResourceDefinitions, as `kubectl get xxx`.